IainMcHugh/milestone-project-3/README.md

 - Carousel based homepage displaying websites by categories.

+- Integrated search functionality.

 - The ability to create, update, and delete sites.

 - Information modal for overview of the sites purpose.

-- Fully functional commenting with bug reporting, ratings, and most recent maintenance updates.
+- Fully functional commenting system with bug reporting, star ratings, and most recent maintenance updates.

-- 3rd party image hosting (image deleted on site removal for maximum efficiency).
+- 3rd party image hosting (images also deleted on a site removal for maximum efficiency).

 - Custom Error page to maximise user's experience.